creesmithers/pens_and_printers_analysis/README.md

 pens_and_printers_notebook.ipynb         - Jupyter notebook containing data cleaning, exploratory data analysis, and statistical testing pens_and_printers_visual.pbix            - PowerBI dashboard used to visualize revenue trends by contact method and week.

-## Note
-This analysis was originally developed as part of a DataCamp project and was expanded with PowerBI visuals.